wonwooseo/portable_jukebox_project/README.md

 - [ ] Re-add condition is met

 ## Notes for personal use
-- How clients find host?
-    - QR code?
-    - auto detection?
-- Set session password at config file
+- File transferring logic in add from cache
-    - option to not use password
+- how to check youtube video duration
+- embedding youtube player
+- how to signal end of song / skip
 - django.channels / websockets for client-server communication
-- YouTube Search API
-- File transferring logic
-- limit access to /host_player
-    - based on IP => REMOTE_ADDR
-    - set admin password?
+    - skip, re-add, playlist update?